gocomet/css/README.md

 }
 ```

-Nesting media queries in selectors, and not the other way around, will keep your code readable, save you from queryception and compilation bugs.
+Nesting media queries in selectors, and not the other way around, will keep your code readable, and save you from queryception and compilation bugs.
 For example:

 **Bad**